codefresh-io/cap-docs.codefresh.io/_docs/gitops-integrations/container-registries/dockerhub.md

 Codefresh has native support for interacting with Docker Hub registries, to push, pull, and deploy images.
 For information on adding a Docker Hub integration in Codefresh, see [Container registry integrations]({{site.baseurl}}/docs/gitops-integrations/container-registries/).

-### Prerequisites
+## Prerequisites
 Before you configure settings in Codefresh to integrate Docker Hub registry, do the following:

 * [Create an account or sign in to your account at Docker Hub](https://hub.docker.com/signup){:target="\_blank"}
 * (Optional) [Enable 2FA (Two-Factor Authentication)](https://docs.docker.com/docker-hub/2fa/){:target="\_blank"}
 * [Create a personal account token](https://docs.docker.com/docker-hub/access-tokens/){:target="\_blank"}

-### Docker Hub integration settings in Codefresh
+## Docker Hub-GitOps integration settings in Codefresh
-The table describes the arguments required to integrate Docker Hub to Codefresh.
+The table describes the arguments required for Docker Hub GitOps integration in Codefresh.

 {: .table .table-bordered .table-hover}
 | Setting    | Description     |